 Plus, you can:

-- And increase your audience thanks to how Weglot translates your site with SEO in mind
+And increase your audience thanks to the how Weglot translates your site with SEO in mind